DamianSuess/Learn.MauiWatch/readme.md

 ## Project Configuration

-The projects disable `ImplicitUsings` so that you can cearly see which libraries and namespaces need to be included for each class.
+The projects disable `ImplicitUsings` so that you can clearly see which libraries and namespaces need to be included for each class.

 ### Tech Stack

 * .NET MAUI v8
 * Android Wear API 34

+### The Projects

+1. Learn.MauiWatch.MobileApp - All-in-one Mobile and Wear apps
+   * Status: In-progress
+   * Features: Watch to App communication
+2. Learn.MauiWatch.Wearable - Xamarin.Android based Wear app
+   * Status: Done
+   * Features: UI Only
+3. Learn.MauiWatch.WearMaui - .NET MAUI UI exclusive UI
+   * Status: Done - UI Only
+   * Features: UI Only

 ### Put Watch into Developer Mode